 Children are most successful in gymnastics program assessments when they have taken classes at The Children’s Gym before or are currently enrolled.
 We strongly recommended new students enroll in level 1 classes before taking an assessment.
-Students under the age of 7 are typically permitted to enroll in assessments; however, we ask families to speak with our front office prior to enrolling to ensure the best placement for the student.
+Students under the age of 7 are typically permitted to enroll in assessments; however, we ask families to speak with our front office to process the enrollment.

 Click here to view a chart that shows class progress at The Children’s Gym.
 When a student enrolls for the first time at The Children’s Gym, they are automatically placed into the first level class for their age.
 All classes at The Children’s Gym are divided by age, and a student is not eligible to advance to the next age bracket for their level until their actual birth date.
 You can also add your child to a waiting list in anticipation of their birthday.

 Please note, if your child is about to turn 5, 7 or 10 and age up in classes we suggest that your child move class age groups before assessing for a new level.
 The dynamics of class changes within the new age group typically presents enough of a new challenge for students.
 There are skills that can not be introduced until a child hits a certain age.
 Children who are about to age up will be tested for the next age group which could mean they are tested for skills they have not worked on in class yet.
 If you have any questions regarding aging up and assessments please check in with a member of our hospitality team.

 At assessments, students will interact with coaches in a different way than in class.
 Coaches will be quickly evaluating a student’s skills off the checklist, quickly rotating between apparatus in the gym.
 It will not be like a class with stations or jobs, and coaches will not be instructing, merely evaluating.